 Job Ad Optimization

 Search Engine Optimization is the practice of making your online content easy to discover.
 Mobile optimization will make it easy to review and interact with on any mobile device.
-It’s important to consider both of these optimization strategies when creating your job ads to ensure your they are found and accessible from anywhere.
-Check out the tips below to optimize your next job ad to kick off a positive candidate experience from the start.
+It’s important to consider both of these optimization strategies when creating your job ads to ensure they are found and accessible from anywhere.
+Check out the tips below to optimize your next job ad and kick off a positive candidate experience from the start.

 If candidates can’t find your job ad, they can’t apply.
 The tips below will help you become more present in search results to attract more candidates for you open positions.

 Tip #1: Standardize the job title